stackpress/.github/profile/README.md

 tools of tools that there are now automation of tools, which in fact is another tool in itself.
 And 22 years later, we still get auto-scaling on AWS wrong.
-Cloud services are built on top of other cloud services and simply combine two or more services together in order to charge more for the use of that service.
-Then services are created on top of these cloud service derrivatives and charge even more.
-Web development is exponentially harder today and bares the huge risk of learning time.
+Cloud services are built on top of other cloud services or combine two or more services together in order to charge more for the use of that service.
+Then services are created on top of these cloud service derrivatives by 3rd parties and charge even more.
+Web development is exponentially harder today and bares the huge risk of learning time and death months later.
 A library designed to temporarily shim web components in 2013 beat native web components today due to better marketing overtime.
 Then the same library that invented front-end first, and destroyed a generation from learning MVC and good design patterns decide to force their community to write components on the server and claim it's stable, but you can't do a simple server redirect to a dynamic URL after a form submission.
 It all went downhill when Oracle changed the MySQL license.

 > There is absolutely nothing wrong.